fastenhealth/docs/dashboard/configuration.md

 - `item_type` - The type of widget.
 See [Widget Types](#widget-types) for more info.
 - `queries` [OPTIONAL] - A list of queries to run against the user's medical records.
 See [Query Syntax](#query_syntax) for more info.
 - `parsing` [OPTIONAL] - A set of rules to parse the results of the query.
 See [Query Syntax](#query_syntax) for more info.
+- `aggregations` [OPTIONAL] - A clause which can be used to group or aggregate the results

 ## Widget Types
 <a name="widget-types"></a>